REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Large-flowered bellwort Uvularia grandiflora yellow bellwort, big merrybells F

-Field bindweed Convolvulus arvensis F
+Field bindweed Convolvulus arvensis (white) FM

-Hedge bindweed Convolvulus sepium Calystegia sepium F
+Hedge bindweed Convolvulus sepium Calystegia sepium (pink and white) F

-Bloodroot Sanguinaria canadensis F
+Bloodroot Sanguinaria canadensis FM

 Blueweed Echium vulgarecommon viper's bugloss CF